Codecademy/docs/content/python/concepts/sets/sets.md

   - "paths/computer-science"
 ---

-A set is an unordered collection of elements with any duplicates.
+A set is an unordered collection of elements without any duplicates.

 Sets are especially useful for performing logical operations like finding the union, intersection, or difference between collections of elements.
 For example, sets could be used to determine mutual friends on a social networking site.